Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Details on the Empirical Application

-We estimated the models based on the exact log-likelihood function.\footnote{We disregarded estimates that incorporated a near-singular error term covariance matrix or only a few observations from one of the regimes, and considered the largest local maximum of the log-likelihood function that incorporates clearly non-singular error term covariance matrices and a reasonable amount of observations from both regimes.
-While our procedure is open for discussion, note that the disregarded estimates are useless for statistical inference, as the number of observations from the more rare regime is very small compared to the number of parameters.
-Such estimates arise due to the complex endogeneity of the mixing weights that makes the surface of the log-likelihood function extremely complex.
-Similar puzzle in the estimation is discussed in univariate context in more detail in the vignette of the R package uGMAR \citep{uGMAR}.} The estimation and other numerical analysis is carried out with the CRAN distributed R package gmvarkit \cite{gmvarkit} that accompanies this paper.
-The R package gmvarkit also contains the data studied in the empirical application to conveniently allow the reproduction of our results.
-For evaluating adequacy of the estimated models, we employ quantile residuals diagnostics in the framework proposed by \cite{Kalliovirta+Saikkonen:2010}.
+We estimate the models based on the exact log-likelihood function.
+The estimation and other numerical analysis is carried out with the accompanying CRAN distributed R package gmvarkit \cite{gmvarkit} to which we have implemented the introduced methods.
+The R package gmvarkit also contains the data studied in the empirical application to facilitate the reproduction of our results.
+For evaluating the adequacy of the estimated models, we employ quantile residuals diagnostics in the framework proposed by \cite{Kalliovirta+Saikkonen:2010} \citep[see also the related by][discussing quantile residuals diagnostics in the univariate setting]{Kalliovirta:2012}.
 For a correctly specified G-StMVAR model, the multivariate quantile residuals are asymptotically standard normally distributed and can thereby be used for graphical diagnostics similarly to the conventional Pearson residuals \citep[Lemma 3]{Kalliovirta+Saikkonen:2010}.\footnote{\cite{Kalliovirta+Saikkonen:2010} also propose formal diagnostic tests for testing normality, autocorrelation, and conditional heteroskedasticity of the quantile residuals.
 The tests take into account the uncertainty about the true parameter value and can be calculated based on the observed data or by employing a simulation procedure for better size properties.
-However, we found these tests quite forgiving without the simulation procedure, while with the simulation procedure using a sample of length $10000$, all the tests rejected the adequacy our StMVAR model at all the conventional levels of significance.
-We therefore rather employ graphical diagnostics to examine to what extend the statistical properties of the quantile residuals plausibly resemble those on an IID standard normal process.} For brevity, we show the diagnostic figures for the selected model only.
+However, we find these tests quite forgiving without the simulation procedure, while with the simulation procedure using a sample of length $10000$, all the tests reject the adequacy our StMVAR model at all the conventional levels of significance.
+To obtain a better perception of the model's adequacy, we therefore rather employ graphical diagnostics.} For brevity, we show the diagnostic figures for the selected model only.